PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `AudioAdapter` (from `audio\AudioAdapter.py`)

+`Adapter` for subscribing to a system's audio input channels (e.g. from a USB microphone) using the `sounddevice` library.

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |